Okinawa Reflections

 Being in Okinawa helped me understand the environment, rhythms, and cultural texture I’m trying to represent in the manuscript.
 It also reminded me that martial arts is always connected to real people, real places, and real histories.
 That’s something I want to carry forward in both my writing and my teaching.

-As I prepare for the American Karate and Taekwondo Organization’s 50th anniversary event next March, I’m looking at how to integrate insights from this research, the Jion applications I’ve been finessing, and material that aligns with AKATO’s lineage.
-My aim is the same as it has always been: to share what I can, as clearly and respectfully as possible, and to contribute in a way that allows us to celebrate the traditions we’ve inherited.
+As I prepare for the American Karate and Taekwondo Organization’s 50th anniversary event next March 2026, I’m looking at how to integrate insights from this research, the Jion applications I’ve been finessing, and material that aligns with AKATO’s lineage.
+My aim is the same as it has always been: to contribute in a way that allows us to understand and celebrate the traditions we’ve inherited.

 —Colin Wee